Yuliana-Vargas/TP-Integrador-PIL/README.md

 * Zone id: 7 with coordinates at Point(11, 25)
 * Zone id: 11 with coordinates at Point(44, 11)

-We want to know the best route to pass through all the zones starting from a point In this case the point is going to be (44.3, 24.2).
+We want to know the best route to pass through all the zones starting from a point.
+In this case the point is going to be (44.3, 24.2).
 Rounded (44, 24)

 Here is an image in order to make it easier to imagine: